ahmed-fayez-abdalla/HR_Dashboard/README.md

 ## Introduction

-This user story outlines the specifications for building two dashboards using tableau to help stakeholders, including sales managers and executives to analyze sales performance and customers.
+This user story outlines the specifications for building two dashboards using tableau to help The HR manager to analyze workforce metrics, track employee demographics, and evaluate income trends for informed decision-making.

 ## Data Source